ishanshastri/ExpertSystem/ExpertSystem_UserFacing/ReadMe.txt

 3. Use the XML serializer to write the top-level class (ProxyKnowledgeBase) to an XML file

 View the included sample XML file to see how a simple knowledge-base is organized.

+The program file contains the Main method to run a command-line program for testing the serialization, deserialization and validation of a knowledge-base